Carrier cloud: Architecture

-Carrier clouds encompass data centre at different network tiers and wide area networks that connect multiple data centers to each other as well as to the cloud users.
-Links between data centres are used, for instance, for failover, overflow, backup, and geographic diversity.
+Carrier clouds encompass data centers at different network tiers and wide area networks that connect multiple data centers to each other as well as to the cloud users.
+Links between data centers are used for failover, overflow, backup, and geographic diversity.
 Carrier clouds can be set up as public, private, or hybrid clouds.
-The carrier cloud federates these cloud entities, using a single management system to orchestrate, manage, and monitor data centre and network resources as a single system.
+The carrier cloud federates these cloud entities by using a single management system to orchestrate, manage, and monitor data center and network resources as a single system.